-▶ 5a Maintain a good range of access routes based on identified core paths
+▶ 5a Maintain a good range of access routes based on popular paths

 The provision and ongoing maintenance of routes that are in good heart is recognised as the fundamental task in providing for outdoor access.
-The Core Paths Plan provides a framework for this.
-In considering routes to prioritise for work, particular attention should be paid to the need to provide accessible, attractive walks for tourists of a range of lengths and types.
-The need for a partnership approach between the CNPA, landowners and other stakeholders is underlined.
+The Core Paths Plan provides a basic framework for this.
+In considering routes to prioritise for work, particular attention should be paid to the need to provide accessible, attractive walks, cycles and rides over a range or path lengths and types, for tourists with varying needs and abilities.